 - Advising the Lenders on the $3bn financing of First Quantum, a global mining company which included advising on the existing Franco Nevada Streaming arrangement.

 - Advising the Sponsor on the Royalty financing arrangements connected with a mine in Greenland.

-- Advising the Lenders on the pre-export facility for a mining company in Armenia, specialising in copper and molybdenum mining and processing.
+- Advising the Lenders including Société Generale and ING Bank N.V. on a US$180 million on the pre-export facility for a mining company in Armenia, specialising in copper and molybdenum mining and processing.